zenitraM/Android-Couchbase-Callback/README.md

+This is a fork of <a href="https://github.com/couchbaselabs/Android-Couchbase-Callback">Android-Couchbase-Callback</a> with several features and fixes added, to be used for deployment for the <a href="https://github.com/marimarps/CosmoCaixa-EEEScenario">CosmoCaixa-EEEScenario</a> project.

+Things changed so far from the original Couchbase-Callback:

+* <a href="https://github.com/phonegap/phonegap-plugins/tree/master/Android/BarcodeScanner">Barcode scanning</a> support

+***

 ## Android Couchbase Callback

 This application provides the fastest way to deploy a <a href="http://couchapp.org/">CouchApp</a> to an Android device using <a href="http://couchbase.org/">Couchbase Mobile</a> and <a href="http://incubator.apache.org/projects/callback.html">Apache Callback (formerly PhoneGap)</a>.